hazelcast/hazelcast/site/docs/design-docs/006-declarative-serialization.md

 dynamically updated/queried/cached by serializers.

 Beam and Flink take a different approach.
-Instead of encoding type id they rely on respectively `TypeDescriptor` and `TypeInformation` and inferred/user supplied type information to assign appropriate `Coder`s/`TypeSerializer`s to each transformer.
-That not only lets them avoid managing type ids but also save on runtime serializer resolution.
+Instead of encoding type id they rely on `TypeDescriptor`/`TypeInformation` and inferred/user supplied type information to assign appropriate `Coder`s/`TypeSerializer`s to each transformer.
+That not only lets them avoid managing type ids but also save on runtime serializer lookup.

 ## Considered solutions

 1. FQCN:
    - easiest & fastest to implement, we already have everything to make it work
    - slow & bloated

 2. Id registry:
    - more CPU & memory friendly than above
    - requires yet another moving part in our serialization universe

 3. Inferred type information:
    - does not require runtime lookup of serializer which ultimately might be the fastest option
    - would require (complete?) redesign of the pipeline, most time consuming to implement
    - sometimes requires input from the user

 ## Implemented solution